portiaAI/portia-agent-examples/grocery-manager-agent/README.md

 ## Introduction
 The Portia Grocery Store Agent is an automated shopping assistant that helps you manage your grocery shopping.
 It can:
-- Extract your grocery list from Google Keep(or other note apps)
+- Extract your grocery list from Google Keep.
-- Search for items on Morrisons website(or other grocery websites)
+- Search for items on Morrisons website.
 - Handle product alternatives when items aren't available
 - Add items to your cart
 - Provide a summary of your cart and total price